Sunbird-Knowlg/sunbird-content-player/README.md

 	```
 2. **How to render in Device(cordova)**

-content player will render inside Cordova environment and it's accepting the configuration through ```cordova webintent```
+Content player will render inside Cordova environment and it's accepting the configuration through ```cordova webintent```